georgecondit/student-workbook/src/reflections/wk4/quiz4.md

 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->
 ```
+one can use get, post, put and delete

 ```
 **7.** What does the `API` acronym stand for?